slagdang/reverse_ecobeemux_175-00011-revD/README.md

 This seems like good circuitry.
 The unit is made well and the design is flexible and robust.
 The circuit presents all possible modes with the only limitation being that the output modes cannot be changed more rapidly than perhaps 10 times a second.
-This is more than sufficient fidelity for HVAC control.
+This is more than sufficient fidelity for HVAC control and higher fidelity control using 60Hz AC signaling is difficult regardless.
 The circuitry cannot deal with DC as neither zero-crossing optocouplers nor TRIACs can operate to control voltage which does not periodically return to zero.
 Low control voltage could put the control out of spec due to supply ripple although the optocoupler turning on below the indicated spec current (5mA) would likely hide this.
 Latching of the TRIAC could also hide this.

-The presence of the box could confuse anyone looking to change thermostats later.
+The presence of the PEK could confuse anyone looking to change thermostats later.
 They would have to figure out to look inside the HVAC system to find the PEK box and remove it.

-The box is well made and includes a nice sheet magnet on it for attaching to the inside of a furnace.
-The spring connectors are actuated well.
+The enclosure is well made and includes a nice sheet magnet on it for attaching to the inside of a furnace.
+The spring connectors are actuated well using external pushrods (buttons) on the top of the case.
 The labeling for the wire entry is pretty good.

 It would be possible to run an old system which has only R, G and W wires using